lgomezt/tidyX/docs/source/usage/remove_unwanted_elements.rst

     After: HAPPY GRADUATION TO US!
 THANKYOU LORD! 🫶🤍

-The `remove_last_repetition() <some_link>_` function focuses on removing repeated characters at the end of words.
+The `remove_last_repetition() <https://tidyx.readthedocs.io/en/latest/user_documentation/TextPreprocessor.html#tidyX.text_preprocessor.TextPreprocessor.remove_last_repetition>_` function focuses on removing repeated characters at the end of words.
 This is especially handy when working with social media texts where users tend to stress words by repeating their ending characters.
 The function helps standardize such text, ensuring a cleaner representation.

 .. code-block:: python